Duty of Disclosure

 An essential part of filing and prosecuting a patent application in the United States is the duty of disclosure, which requires the disclosure of all known information which is material to patentability.
 Because a failure to comply with the duty of disclosure may result in a finding of inequitable conduct (fraud on the Patent Office), rendering the patent unenforceable, it is important for those associated with a patent application to understand their duties, and how such duties are discharged.

-In order to comply with the ongoing duty to disclose, Evan Law Group files three types of documents with the PTO:
+In order to comply with the ongoing duty of disclosure, Evan Law Group files three types of documents with the PTO: (1) Information Disclosure Statements; (2) Related Case Statements; and (3) Related Document Statements.

 A Related Case Statement cites related applications to the Patent Office.
-We determine which applications are directed to related or similar inventions, and then confirm our selection with the client along with a request for any application not being handled by Evan Law Group directed to related or similar inventions.
-We then provide this list of related application to the Patent Office.
-During prosecution, an examiner may reference co-pending applications to determine if a double patenting or obviousness-type double patenting rejection is appropriate.
+We determine which applications are directed to related or similar inventions and then confirm our selection with the client, along with a request for any application not being handled by Evan Law Group which is directed to related or similar inventions.
+We then provide this list of related applications to the Patent Office.
+During prosecution, an examiner may reference co-pending applications to determine whether a double patenting or obviousness-type double patenting rejection is appropriate.
+Any related application not being handled by Evan Law Group should be identified.

 A Related Document Statement cites Office Actions between related cases.
-Such cross-citation requirements are relatively new and evolved out of a case recently decided by the Court of Appeals for the Federal Circuit (CAFC)1.
-In that case, the CAFC found inequitable conduct for failure to cross-cite Office Actions in related cases, where arguments made in one Office Action were relevant to those made in another, ultimately holding the patent unenforceable.
-A copy of each related document, along with a notation of the application it originated from, is provided to the Patent Office.
-Other documents which should be provided to the Patent Office as part of the duty of disclosure, but which are not publications (such as a description of "secret" prior art) are also submitted as a Related Document Statement.
+Such cross-citation requirements are relatively new and evolved out of a case recently decided by the Court of Appeals for the Federal Circuit (CAFC).1 In that case, the CAFC found inequitable conduct for failure to cross-cite Office Actions in related cases, where arguments made in one Office Action were relevant to those made in another, ultimately holding the patent unenforceable.
+A copy of each related document, along with a notation of the application from which it originated, is provided to the Patent Office.
+Foreign Office Actions and Search Reports should also be included.
+Other documents which should be provided to the Patent Office as part of the duty of disclosure, but which are not publications may also be submitted on a Related Document Statement.

 Legal Disclaimer